News

 Read the latest news and articles from Small Technology Foundation, as found on our personal sites and in other media coverage.

-Subscribe to this News feed with RSS.
+Subscribe to the news feed with RSS.

 New Kitten features: Interactive Shell (REPL), Multi-page Settings, and backup and restore (data portability)